FILAF, International Art, Book and Film Festival

 Film screenings, book signings, conferences and award ceremonies… there’s loads going on for even the most discerning culture vulture.

-This year, the curator Laura Morsch-Kihn hosts ‘My Favorite Things, unité de publications improvisées (unity of improvised publications)’, at the Maison ‘; a space of production, consultation and appropriation dedicated to publishing at the Maison Quinta in Perpignan.
+Again this year, curator Laura Morsch-Kihn will host the ‘My Favorite Things’ book fair; a space of production, consultation and appropriation dedicated to publishing at the Maison Quinta in Perpignan.